ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/myshell/docs/shell.md

 [optionalSpace]cd[oneOrMoreSpace]dir[optionalSpace]
 [optionalSpace]wait[optionalSpace]
 ```

-When you run `cd` (without arguments), your shell should change the working directory to the path stored in the \$HOME environment variable.
+When you run `cd` (without arguments), your shell should change the working directory to the path stored in the `$HOME` environment variable.
 Use `getenv("HOME")` to obtain this.

 You do not have to support tilde (~).
-Although in a typical Unix shell you could go to a user's directory by typing "cd ~username", in this project you do not have to deal with tilde.
+Although in a typical Unix shell you could go to a user's directory by typing `cd ~username`, in this project you do not have to deal with tilde.
 You should treat it like a common character, i.e. you should just pass the whole word (e.g. "~username") to `chdir()`, and chdir will return error.

-Basically, when a user types pwd, you simply call `getcwd()`.
+Basically, when a user types `pwd`, you simply call `getcwd()`.
 When a user changes the current working directory (e.g. `cd somepath`), you simply call `chdir()`.
-Hence, if you run your shell, and then run pwd, it should look like this:
+Hence, if you run your shell, and then run `pwd`, it should look like this:

 ```shell
 % cd